freebattie/freebattie/README.md

-🌱 Currently learning SCRUM, Agile and IOT development
+🌱 Currently learning Devops, microservices, Agile and IOT development

 #### Some of the projects
 * https://github.com/freebattie/EdgeToAppExam